intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Provide expert advice regarding policy proposals within the RSWG
 * If requested, provide expert advice to the RPC and IETF LLC

-Matters on which the RSEA might be consulted could include proposed changes to the RFC style guide, RFC formatting in general, web presence for the RFC Series, copyright matters, archiving policy, and dissemination and cataloguing of RFCs.
+Matters on which the RSCE might be consulted could include proposed changes to the RFC style guide, RFC formatting in general, web presence for the RFC Series, copyright matters, archiving policy, and dissemination and cataloguing of RFCs.

-The IETF LLC is responsible for the method of and management of the engagement of the RSEA.
-Therefore, whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC to determine.
+The IETF LLC is responsible for the method of and management of the engagement of the RSCE, including selection, evaluation, and the timely filling of any vacancy.
+Therefore, whether the RSCE role is structured as a contractual or employee relationship is a matter for the IETF LLC to determine.